nkrkv/xod/docs/tutorial/14-map-adjust/README.md

 same tutorial there.
 </div>

-After the previous lesson, the `map-range` node linearly maps the 20–30°C range to 0–90 degrees.
+After the previous lesson, the `map-range` node linearly maps the 20–50°C range to 0–90°.

 ![Patch](./patch.png)

-However, what will happen if the `X` pin receives data that is outside the input range (10 or 42, for example)?

-Easy.
-Anything that is out of range will be rounded to `Smin` or `Smax`.
-Thus, if `X` receives a value of 10, the `map-range` node will accept it as 20, and 42 will be accepted as 30.

-Now, try to make the servo rotate smoothly from 0–180 degrees when the temperature changes from 20°C to 27°C.
+Now, try to make the servo rotate smoothly from 0 to 180° when the temperature changes from 10°C to 50°C.

 ## Test circuit